History of St. Martin of Tours Faith Community

 In January of 2008, we celebrated the installation of our new Pastor, Fr.
 Yvon Sheehy, SCJ, replacing Fr.
 Tony Russo who retired after serving the parish for 13 years.
 This began another chapter in the rich history of St. Martin of Tours.

 Fr.
 Robert Naglich, SCJ, was welcomed to the parish as an Associate Pastor in June of 2008 and shortly thereafter we were blessed to have Br.
 Long Nguyen, SCJ join us in ministry in August, 2009.
 Fr.
 Thi Pham, SCJ, who interned with us in 2005, prior to his ordination, returned to St. Martin of Tours as an Associate Pastor on April 12, 2010, leaving the parish on September 30, 2013.
 To fill the vacancy for a Vietnamese priest, Fr.
-Joseph Thien Dinh, SCJ joined us as Associate Pastor on October 1, 2013.
+Joseph-Thien Dinh, SCJ joined us from Houston as Associate Pastor on October 1, 2013 and left his ministry here in October, 2017.
+We welcomed Fr.
+Joseph Quang Tran, SCJ to the United States and ministry to the Vietnamese community on October 9, 2017

 As a parish community we recognize that we are blessed to have the SCJ's, a dedicated staff, many volunteers, and a generous parishioner family.